symmetry-langevin/symmetry-langevin.github.io/README.md

 # Nerfies

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).
+This is the repository that contains source code for the [Riemannian Langevin Dynamics website](https://symmetry-langevin.github.io).

-If you find Nerfies useful for your work please cite:
+If you find our symmetry detection useful for your work please cite:
 ```
 @article{park2021nerfies
   author    = {Park, Keunhong and Sinha, Utkarsh and Barron, Jonathan T. and Bouaziz, Sofien and Goldman, Dan B and Seitz, Steven M. and Martin-Brualla, Ricardo},